fkrauthan/wp-mpdf/readme.txt

 == Description ==

 Print Wordpress posts as PDF.
 Optional with Geshi highlighting.
-It is written for an online games programming magazine
+It also has support for password protected posts and only logged in users can print post as pdf support.

 == Changelog ==